Back to blog

 • Notify your former country's tax authority — File a departure tax return

-Step 2: Build Substance in Your New Country
+Step 2: Build Substance in the New Country

 • Register as a resident — Get on the local population or tax register